 Now, the three members of PAO are Sabine Marianne Kaneko（サビーネ金子）, Fumiko Miyazaki（宮崎文子）and Yoshikazu Miura（三浦義和）with Kaneko providing lyrics and Miura creating the melody.
 Uhhh...where is Takako Mamiya, you are asking?
 Well, I read those liner notes that Kanazawa had contributed and found out that the mysterious Ms. Mamiya wasn't involved at all in this album.
 In fact, her only involvement with PAO was on the group's first single in 1978, "Say Yes"（セイ・イエス）.
 Believe me, I tried to see if that song existed anywhere on the Net, and all I got was Chage & Aska's（チャゲ&飛鳥）hit single of the same name from 1991.
-However, as a bit of a consolation, I did find a page on Yahoo Auctions which shows a picture of PAO with Mamiya on the back of the cover sheet of the single (the actual cover only reveals a blonde disco lady).
+However, as a bit of a consolation, the following shows a picture of PAO with Mamiya on the back of the cover sheet of the single (the actual cover only reveals a blonde disco lady).

 Briefly, I had been semi-convinced that the lady on the left of the cover drinking her coffee pensively was Mamiya, but it's actually Kaneko who had actually first made her mark by being a model in commercials.
 Sometime between that first single and "YOU", Miyazaki came in to replace Mamiya.
 Well, so it goes.
 Although the mystery surrounding Mamiya continues, I've got an album that's also melodiously continuing its way into my heart and mind.